fnal-ea/information-architecture/README.md

 # information-architecture
-Documents defining the Lab information architecture
+Documents defining the Lab information architecture <BR>
+New info added 20150522 by SN